sfeir-open-source/sfeir-school-cypress/docs/markdown/02-Cypress/90-exercice01.md

  * click on **cart** button

- * check the cart page's content (You cart is empty)
+ * check the cart page's content (Your cart is empty)

 ```bash